bosd/odoo-data-flow/docs/guides/exporting_data.md

 ## The `odoo-data-flow export` Command

 The export process is handled by the `export` sub-command of the main `odoo-data-flow` tool.
 Unlike the import workflow, exporting is a single-step operation where you execute one command with the right parameters to pull data from your Odoo database.
+It now includes a smart export mode to handle both human-readable and raw data exports efficiently.

 ## High-Performance, Streaming Exports